To promote humane and informed justice policy and responsible leadership to foster safe communities. It:

 - Commitment: SLSC believes that action must be sustained by determined and enthusiastic dedication in order to achieve positive social change.
 Long-term commitment and an appreciation of their history are integral to their progress.

-- Human Worth: SLSC believe in the inherent worth and potential of all individuals.
+- Human Worth: SLSC believes in the inherent worth and potential of all individuals.